bill-lou/YOLOv5s-pytorch-deepsort-passenger-counting/README.md

 | ------------- |:-------------:|
 | <img src="https://github.com/bill-lou/YOLOv5s-pytorch-deepsort-passenger-counting/blob/main/sample/standard.png" width="400" height="273">     | <img src="https://github.com/bill-lou/YOLOv5s-pytorch-deepsort-passenger-counting/blob/main/sample/custom.png" width="400" height="273"> |

 The main task includes to count passenger flows in a metro station.
-Therefore YOLOv5 and Deep Sort as well as a counting mechanism were merged (from already existing Repos.
+Therefore YOLOv5 and Deep Sort as well as a counting mechanism were merged (from already existing Repos).
 In addition, new weights of both YOLO and the feature extractor of Deep Sort were trained using custom datasets.

 The following repos were adapted and reused for this purpose: